 Widower Steve Douglas raises three sons with the help of his father-in-law, and is later aided by the boys' great-uncle.
 An adopted son, a stepdaughter, wives, and another generation of sons join the loving family in later seasons.

 In November 1963, the Walton siblings and their families return to Walton's Mountain for Thanksgiving, including John-Boy and his new fiancée Janet.
 Several days later, they receive tragic news that President Kennedy had been assassinated.

-In the Blue Ridge Mountains of Virginia, during the Great Depression, the Walton family makes its small income from its saw mill on Walton's Mountain.
-The story is told through the eyes of John Boy, who wants to be a novelist, goes to college, and eventually fulfills his dream.
-The saga follows the family through economic depression, World War II, and through growing up, school, courtship, marriage, employment, birth, aging, illness and death.Written by
+In the Blue Ridge Mountains of Virginia, during the Great Depression, the Walton family makes its small income from its sawmill on Walton's Mountain.
+The story is told through the eyes of eldest son John-Boy, who wants to be a novelist, goes to college, and eventually fulfills his dream.
+The saga follows the family through economic depression and World War II; and through growing up, school, courtship, marriage, employment, birth, aging, illness, and death.Written by

 Ed Stephan <firstname.lastname@example.org>

 50 of 54 people found this review helpful.

 Was this review helpful to you?